And Then You Pray for Me: Critical reception

 Writing for Pitchfork, Matthew Strauss described the album as a "symbiosis between the trap and boom-bap genres" and a "broad, loud, and messy exploration of Gunn's vision for rap and art."
 Philip Cluff of Clash praised the album's themes writing: "It's not just another gangster rap album but essentially a commentary on the psychological fatigue accompanying ruthlessness of the question young black men inherited from Gil Scott Heron; "Who will survive in America?"
 AllMusic's review described the album as "sometimes overly familiar if still satisfying."
 HipHopDXs Riley Wallace described the album as a "mixed bag that relies on the listener's ability to go with the flow."
+Damien Scott of Billboard wrote that the album "mixes Griselda's beloved warm soul samples lovingly chopped to support coldhearted coke capers with more of-the-moment trends" and was Gunn's "best solo effort".
+Marc Antonio Griffin of Vibe wrote that "Gunn's signature catchphrases and eclectic persona work to fit each diverse track into a unified project."
+Writing for HotNewHipHop, Caroline Fisher wrote that the album "strikes a balance between grandiosity and sincerity, falling back on his signature sound while still incorporating enough new elements for the album to stand out in his discography".